 Spot trading and derivatives contracts have different pricing and trading structures

-Retail traders and seasoned fund managers utilize these instruments to leverage their crypto positions, and the total open interest in futures contracts in the cryptocurrency market already exceeds $25 billion.
+Retail traders and seasoned fund managers utilize these instruments to leverage their crypto positions, and the total open interest in futures contracts in the Cryptocurrency Exchange India market already exceeds $25 billion.

 Contrary to popular belief, futures contracts and other derivatives frequently used to lower risk or expand exposure rather than for irrational gambling.